-Benjamin Benichou is CEO and founder of both Unrated Media and Abstr_ct.
+Benjamin Benichou is CEO and founder of both Unrated Media and Creative Bot.
 After studying Fashion Design and Marketing at ESMOD in Paris, he’s built a street culture publication with over 175,000 fans on Facebook and developed a chatbot solution called Abstr_ct to deliver content directly to fans.

 Can you explain your design career thus far and how your journey has led you to the creation of Abstr_ct?

 I’ve been in the media industry for more than 10 years now.
 I started a street culture and lifestyle publication called Be Street back in France in 2008.
 It started as a fanzine and quickly grew to be the leading publication of it’s kind in France.
 Back then, we didn’t have Hypebeast, Highsnobiety or Complex; these companies were just starting out.

 In 2015, we moved to the United States to expand our business.
 With tons of gigantic media corporations such as VICE already in place, we realized that Be Street was no longer the right fit for the U.S.’s highly competitive market.
 So we started thinking… how can we start again within the same industry, but with a new approach?
 How can we help our readers and the people we want to reach by giving them the right content at the right time?